anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Sometimes the most important thing in a whole day is the rest we take between two deep breaths.
+Quote: Silence at the proper season is wisdom, and better than any speech.

-By: Etty Hillesum
+By: Plutarch